 Statistical period | The period over which the number of HTTPS requests is accumulated and compared with the threshold.
 Valid values: Every 5 minutes, Every hour, Before 24:00 of the current day, or This month. |

 Threshold | The maximum total number of HTTPS requests allowed within one statistical period.
-If the accumulated number of requests exceeds this threshold, the accelerated domain name is taken offline.
+If the accumulated requests exceed this threshold, the domain name is taken offline.
 Value range: 1 million to 10 billion requests. |

 Usage notes